 // Power & Thermals

-Jetson Orin Nano Power Modes Explained (5W vs 7W vs 15W)
+Jetson Orin Nano Power Modes Explained: 7W vs 15W (and Why 5W Doesn't Exist)

 15 W max perf